Ste. Genevieve Academy: Plans to construct new building

-In December 1807, the inaugural meeting of the Trustees of the Louisiana Academy took place at the home of Joseph Pratte.
-By the following January, the Trustees had appointed a committee to prepare architectural plans for the construction of a 'suitable building' and also make initial inquiries as to a possible building site.
-This committee consisted of Reverend James Maxwell, Joseph Pratte, and Judge Otho Shrader.
+In December 1807, the inaugural meeting of the trustees of the Louisiana Academy took place at the home of Joseph Pratte.
+By the following January, the trustees had appointed a committee to prepare architectural plans for the construction of a "suitable building" and also make initial inquiries as to a possible building site.
+This committee consisted of Maxwell, Pratte, and Judge Otho Shrader.

 The trustees requested that the United States government provide them with suitable land for their proposed school.
-When Congress failed to act the Trustees decided to purchase four arpents of land near the town of Ste.
+When Congress failed to act, the trustees purchased four arpents of land near the town of Ste.
 Genevieve from John Price for the sum of $100.
-The property was then situated outside the northwest boundary of the town on a hilltop, which enjoys a panoramic view of Ste.
-Genevieve, the mighty Mississippi, and the surrounding countryside.
+The property was situated outside the northwest boundary of the town on a hilltop, which enjoys a panoramic view of Ste.
+Genevieve, the Mississippi River, and the surrounding countryside.

-The land, which the Trustees acquired, was originally owned by Louis Champaigne.
+The land the trustees acquired was originally owned by Louis Champaigne.
 There was serious concern regarding the possibility of a clouded title.
-The Reverend James Maxwell resolved this issue by personally warranting the title against all claims except that of the United States government.
+Maxwell resolved this issue by personally warranting the title against all claims except that of the United States government.
 Thus, by March 1808, the way was finally cleared for breaking ground.

-It is very clear from the 'Journal of the Ste.
-Genevieve Academy' that Father Maxwell was the driving force behind the development of this school.
-It is also eminently clear that it was Father Maxwell who decided the setting and style of the Academy building.
-This cosmopolitan priest was born and reared in eighteenth century Ireland and educated at the famed Irish College of the University of Salamanca, in Spain.
-It should not surprise us that his Academy was constructed in the new Federal style and that it shows a decided influence from the Irish country houses of his day.
+Maxwell was the driving force behind the development of this school.
+He decided the setting and style of the academy building.
+Maxwell had been born and reared in 18th-century Ireland and educated at the University of Salamanca, in Spain.